beersonic/fix-simulator/README.md

 - `GET /fix/sessions/{id}/messages` — Get messages for a session
 - `POST /fix/sessions/{id}/stop` — Stop a session

+Notes on session identity
+- The backend uses a canonical FIX-session identity as the primary key: `BeginString:Sender->Target@host:port` (e.g. `FIXT.1.1:BeerClient01->BeerFIXServer@127.0.0.1:9878`).
+- Short aliases such as `s1`, `s2` are provided by the server as stable references (returned from `POST /fix/session` and shown in the UI).
+If you create a session with the same FIX identity + destination, the server will return the existing alias instead of creating a duplicate.
+This prevents sequence-store mismatches when a client is moved between aliases.
+- `GET /fix/sessions` now includes a `fixSessionKey` field with the canonical key for each session.

 ## React UI
 - Sidebar shows all sessions and status (online/offline)
 - Main panel displays session details
 - Sessions update automatically (polling)

+UI root path
+- The backend forwards `/` to the React `index.html` so visiting `http://localhost:8080/` loads the UI directly (no need to type `/index.html`).
+The UI URL is logged on startup.

 ## Testing
 Run all backend tests: